ikrasovytskyi/owox-data-marts-v1/docs/google-sheets-connectors/readme.md

+# Overview

-# Free Advertising Platforms -> Google Sheets Connectors
+Free Advertising Platforms -> Google Sheets Connectors

 With this set of connectors, data analysts & marketers can collect advertising data into **Google Sheets**.